 The Raymond E. Parks, M.D.
-1945, Medical Scholarship Fund Established in 2014 by the bequest of Mrs. Raymond E. Parks in honor of her late husband, Raymond E. Parks, M.D.
-This fund shall be used to provide scholarships for Yale School of Medicine students pursuing an M.D. degree and in good academic standing with the need for financial aid.
+1945 Medical Scholarship Fund Established in 2014 by a bequest from Mrs. Raymond E. Parks in honor of her late husband to provide scholarships for Yale School of Medicine students pursuing an M.D. degree in good academic standing with the need for financial aid.

 The David V. Pecora, M.D.
-1941, and Dorothy E. Pecora, R.N., Scholarship Fund Created in 2007 from their gifts, the fund is to support students at the Yale School of Medicine.
+1941 and Dorothy E. Pecora, R.N.
+Scholarship Fund Established in 2007 by a gift from Dr. David and Dorothy Pecora to support students at the Yale School of Medicine.

-The Frank Elmer Phillips, M.D.
-1901, Scholarship Fund Established in 1992 by his daughter, Anne P. Whistler, to benefit medical students in need of financial assistance.
+The Frank Elmer Phillips (M.D.
+1901) Scholarship Fund Established in 1992 by a bequest from Anne P. Whistler in honor of her father to benefit medical students in need of financial assistance.